blueninj0r/sicp/chapter1.md

 * (cond ((= a 4) 6) ((= b 4) (+ 6 7 a)) (else 25)) - 16
 * (+ 2 (if (> b a) b a)) - 6
 * (* (cond ((> a b) a) ((< a b) b) (else -1)) (+ a 1)) - 16
+*
+1.4
+---

+This function will take two values a and b.
+If b is negative (or zero) the function does a - b, otherwise it does a + b.
+Effectively always adding the absolute value of b to a.

 1.5
 ---